Ramon Antonio Vargas

 Barrow laughed off the question.
 “Oh my goodness – sir, I have nothing to do with Sean Combs’ personal life,” he said.
 “Everything was strictly on a professional level.”

-Handed up secretly by a grand jury on 12 September and then unsealed five days later, Combs’ criminal charges prompted many to wonder what Barrow’s reaction might be.
+Handed up secretly by a grand jury on 12 September and then unsealed five days later, Combs’ criminal charges prompted many to look out for Barrow’s reaction.

 They were both arrested in what at the time was one of the biggest criminal trials to ensnare renowned hip-hop industry figures after a shooting at a Manhattan nightclub wounded three people.

-Combs, 54, ultimately received a not-guilty verdict on charges that he took an illegal gun into the club and sought to bribe his driver to take the legal fall for the weapon.
+Combs, 54, ultimately testified that he didn’t have a gun that night.
+He received a not-guilty verdict on charges of taking an illegal gun into the club and seeking to bribe his driver to take the legal fall for the weapon.
 Meanwhile, Barrow was convicted of assault along with other charges, went to prison and was deported to Belize, blunting some of the success he had earned through an acclaimed debut album.

 At the time of the shooting, Combs was dating the singer Jennifer Lopez, and she was arrested in the case, too.
 But the charges against her were dropped.
 And Lopez has so far made no public comments about the sex-trafficking charges against Combs, who has pleaded not guilty, could serve up to life in prison if convicted and has been placed on suicide watch at the jail where he is being detained pending the outcome of the charges against him.